Ujinjinjin/dingo/README.md

 Dingo is platform agnostic database migration tool, helping to automate database schema updates.

-Because it uses plain `.sql` scripts for writing database migrations, tt can be used alongside with applications written in any known programming language.
+Because it uses plain `.sql` scripts for writing database migrations, it can be used alongside with applications written in any known programming language.

 ## Key features